SDA "Truth" Versus Bible Truth: Vegetarianism

 and were light, and easy of digestion."7

-#8 - As part of the traditional passover ceremony, instituted by God, a lamb was eaten.
+#8 - As part of the traditional passover ceremony, instituted by God for all Israelites, a lamb was slain and eaten by the people.
 Jesus participated in this tradition with His disciples:

 Jesus said, "I have looked forward to this hour with deep longing, anxious to eat this Passover meal

 with you before my suffering begins."
 (Luke 22:15 NLT)